ArturN31/weather-app-test/README.md

 - A dynamic City/Postcode toggle was implemented under the search bar.
 This ensures input clarity by updating the search bar's placeholder text based on the selected mode, reducing user error in form submission.
 - The "Open Sidebar" button's state has a 500ms delay via setTimeout.
 Implemented to precisely match the CSS transition duration, guaranteeing a smooth entry of the button into the viewport.

+### 5. Clientside Architecture

+- The `GeolocationSearchContext` provider completely isolates all geocoding logic (input state, debouncing, API call, loading status, and error messages) from the main UI components.
+This is a crucial architectural decision that makes the logic unit-testable outside of the React rendering environment.
+- The provider uses the `useDebounce` with a 500ms delay on the `searchbarLocation` state.
+This prevents excessive and costly API calls while the user is actively typing, optimising resource usage and avoiding potential API rate limits.

 ## Trade-offs and Limitations

 ### 1. API Endpoint